‘Bold And The Beautiful’ Spoilers Week Of June 4: Steffy & Liam’s Baby Girl Is Born & Forces Hard Decisions

 Bold and the Beautiful spoilers for the week of June 4 reveal that Liam (Scott Clifton) and Steffy’s (Jacqueline MacInnes Wood) baby will arrive.
 Steffy fell and went into early labor.
 Dr. Phillips (Robin Givens) warned the parents that their daughter may face complications due to the fact that Steffy’s water broke prematurely.
 Her heart rate was decelerating and she wanted to do an emergency cesarean section.
 However, Steffy was already in full-blown labor.
 Liam was at Steffy’s side and supporting his baby’s mother all the way as she bore down their child.
-Kelly’s arrival will bring new choices, new joy and new heartache as indicated by Bold and the Beautiful spoilers, via She Knows Soaps.
+Kelly’s arrival will bring new choices, new joy, and new heartache as indicated by Bold and the Beautiful spoilers, via She Knows Soaps.

 Monday, June 1